 - About 7 in 10 people with RA fall somewhere in between with varying degrees of difficulties and disability.
 Most will have to modify their lifestyle to some extent, but can expect to lead a full life.

-- Rheumatoid arthritis (RA) can range from relatively mild to severe.
+- RA can range from relatively mild to severe.

-- The outlook cannot be predicted for an individual when the disease starts.
+- The outlook (prognosis) cannot be predicted for an individual when the disease starts.

 - Treatment usually includes one or more DMARDs, which aims to reduce disease activity and joint damage.
 The earlier this treatment is started, the less damage is likely to occur in the joints.